·

 This happens because you give your brain the space it needs, away from the busyness of your mind.
 This space gives your logical mind the chance to take a breath and take back control.

-I only mention this because this is how I felt when I began to journal.
-It was a nightly declutter of my mind.
+The evening journal became a nightly declutter of my mind.
 It changed my sleeping patterns, helped my insomnia, and meant that I felt more focused the following day.

 50 Overthinking Prompts:

-Here we go!
 Here are the 50 overthinking journal prompts you can use to help you take back control and feel more productive and confident in your decision making.

 There's also a downloadable PDF version – just click the image below!